 What’s next for RJ

 Last month I stumbled upon the When Calls the Heart spinoff, When Hope Calls, on The Hallmark Now app (also available on Amazon Prime- click here) and binged the entire season (when in quarantine, amirite?).
-I loved the reality the showrunners, actors, and everyone else on this project have created and I wanted to know more.
+I loved the reality the showrunners, actors, and everyone else on this project created and I wanted to know more.
 I was searching for any and all interviews I could find with the cast and crew to have more of a glimpse at how this show was pieced together and what a day in the life is like for these professional time travelers (because that’s basically what acting is, right?).
 While reading these interviews I was still left wondering- so, I reached out to RJ and we scheduled a quarantine coffee chat.

 For those who don’t know, When Hope Calls is a Hallmark Channel original series, which debuted on the Hallmark Now app prior to launching on tv on Sunday nights.
 This weekend marks the end of season 1 and with that, I thought it would be perfect timing to share my conversation with RJ and give fellow Hearties a glimpse into Mountie life and the town of Brookfield.